 Example: If a charity is seeking to raise a total of £8,000 towards their project and raises £4,000 (in online donations via Big Give), these donations will be doubled by the match funding pot made up of pledge funds (£2,000) and The Childhood Trust’s champion funds (£2,000).

 Funds received during the campaign are restricted to the information outlined in the application until the charity has hit their target.
 If a charity receives additional online donations after hitting its target, these funds may be unrestricted.
+Charities improving mental health as part of their core mission may use the campaign to raise unrestricted funds as long as it meets the eligibility requirements.

 Can’t find the answer you’re looking for?